dsc-courses/practice.dsc10.com/problems/wi21-final/q11-sample.md

 **Answer: ** 0.48

-We want to use Z scores to anwser this question.
+We want to use Z scores to answer this question.
 We can find the Z score for sample mean that are 50 or above by using the Z-score formula z = (x – μ) / (σ / √n). x represents the sample mean, μ represents the population mean, σ represents the population standard deviation, and n represents the sample size.
 Plugging in we get the following: